Bowl Me Over

 Instructions

-• Roll out pie crust & place in a pie plate.
+• Roll out the pie crust and place the bottom crust into the 9-inch pie plate.
 Roll out the top crust and refrigerate both to keep cold.

 • Combine 1 tablespoon sugar & ¼ teaspoon cinnamon in a small cup, set aside.